 This project began in June 2017 and will end in May 2021.

 Award Amount: $590,143

-What we are doing: The team will begin by determining the type and extent of benefits delivered by three distinct oyster cultivation practices – restored oyster reefs, traditional shell plantings, and off-bottom oyster farms – and assign a monetary value to both their market and non-market benefits.
-They will then develop budgets of construction and maintenance costs for restored reefs, plantings, and farms.
-Finally, the team will work in conjunction with the Mississippi Department of Marine Resources to develop and test a decision support tool that directs the user through multiple criteria to select the portfolio of oyster cultivation practices that minimizes downside risk while maximizing benefits.
+What the team is doing: The team began by determining the type and extent of benefits delivered by three distinct oyster cultivation practices – restored oyster reefs, traditional shell plantings, and off-bottom oyster farms – and assigned a monetary value to both their market and non-market benefits.
+They then developed budgets of construction and maintenance costs for restored reefs, plantings, and farms.
+Finally, the team worked in conjunction with the Mississippi Department of Marine Resources to develop and test a decision support tool that directs the user through multiple criteria to select the portfolio of oyster cultivation practices that minimizes downside risk while maximizing benefits.

-Expected Outcome: This approach recognizes that oysters provide a number of ecological and economic benefits and decisions about their management are most informed when the entire suite of benefits is considered.
-This project will provide oyster restoration practitioners, resource managers, and farmers with a tool to minimize the downside risk and maximize the benefits from oyster restoration, planting, and farming.
-This project will demonstrate how combining an economic approach with ecological knowledge can lead to more informed management decisions.
+Expected Outcome: This approach recognized that oysters provide a number of ecological and economic benefits and decisions about their management are most informed when the entire suite of benefits is considered.
+This project provided oyster restoration practitioners, resource managers, and farmers with a tool to minimize the downside risk and maximize the benefits from oyster restoration, planting, and farming.
+This project demonstrated how combining an economic approach with ecological knowledge can lead to more informed management decisions.

 From the seminar “Thinking About Oyster Resources as a Portfolio of Ecosystem Services”